We use UPS & Fedex for fast and reliable shipping.

 1. Kiln watching.

 The kiln door has an observation hole where test pieces can be placed to observe the degree of firing.
 After sealing the kiln and lighting the fire, the kiln must burn continuously, and the temperature gradually rises over time.
 It takes about 10 hours for the kiln temperature to reach around 1300 degrees.
 Afterward, firewood is added continuously from the front of the kiln to the back through the firing holes.
 Experienced kiln masters need to personally watch the fire and closely monitor the firing process.
 After three to five days of firing, the kiln is sealed.
-At this time, the oxygen in the kiln rapidly decreases, creating a reducing atmosphere that brings unexpected effects to the Jianzhan inside the kiln.
+At this time, the oxygen in the kiln rapidly decreases, creating a reducing atmosphere that brings unexpected effects to the Tenmoku inside the kiln.
 In the later stages of sealing the kiln, the kiln temperature slowly drops to room temperature, which takes about a week.

 1. Unloading the kiln.